Becoming a Sperm Donor

 At Seattle Sperm Bank, we make donating sperm a comfortable, convenient, and rewarding experience.
 We know you have questions about the process and we are here to help guide you through the process.
 Below are answers to some frequently asked questions.
 If you have additional questions, please feel free to reach out to us.

 Donating sperm is easy, convenient and rewarding.
 It’s a way for you to earn extra income and receive free medical support, while also helping someone realize their lifelong dream of starting a family.
-Some of the perks include: Earn up to $1,000 a month Earn referral bonuses Free STD and Genetic Testing Free physicals with our M.D.
+Some of the perks include:

 How can I become a donor?

 All healthy men between the age of 18 and 40 years old can become sperm donors at Seattle Sperm Bank if they fulfill a number of physical and psychological parameters.
 Click on the heading to read more about the steps to becoming a donor at Seattle Sperm Bank.